AdobeDocs/app-builder/src/pages/guides/application_logging/index.md

   - Logging
   - Log Forwarding
   - Monitoring
-title: Guides
+title: Managing Application Logs
+description: >-
-description: Logging is one of the most important tools in a developer's tool kit.
+  Logging is one of the most important tools in a developer's tool kit.
   Application logs allow a developer to debug an application in development as well as monitor it in production.
 ---

 # Managing Application Logs